 Since that lesson learned, we’ve had great success using reading programs when we use them for our own specific purposes.
 For example, in our homeschool, we use them not so much as a motivator but as an “excitement generator.”
 I’m grateful that my kids already love reading – they read ALL THE TIME.
 They don’t need motivation to read.

 But what we do need is the excitement that comes from doing “special” things – activities outside the norm of our daily schoolwork.
-In a public school these kinds of things are built in by teachers and principals.
+In a public school these kinds of things are often built in by teachers and principals.
 Things like Show & Tell Fridays or class pizza parties for reaching goals are extra little “special traditions” that generate enthusiasm and a sense of belonging.

 So we use reading incentive programs as one method of intentionally creating a sense of anticipation and tradition.